chris-smallwood/TIL/architecture/hexagonal.md

 Results:
 - Infrastructure Agnostic: core should not depend on external libraries or frameworks... implementation details
+- domain logic knows nothing external to it, everything external managed via adapters

 Questions:
-- adapters can import ports (interfaces), core service implements a port (interface)
+- adapters can import ports (interfaces), core service implements a port (interface)?
-- domain logic knows nothing external to it, everything external managed via adapters